-Adding to your superannuation even in small amounts can provide a welcome boost to the amount you will have saved at retirement.
-But how can you contribute, how much can you contribute, and what are the tax implications?
+Adding to your superannuation fund, even in small amounts, can help provide a welcome boost to the amount you will have saved for retirement.
+The two main types of super contributions are concessional and non-concessional contributions.

-Contributions that are made into your superannuation fund before tax are called concessional super contributions.
+Concessional super contributions are contributions that are made into your superannuation fund before tax.
+There are several types of concessional contributions.

 Concessional superannuation contributions can include: